Observatory Hill & Mahakal Temple

 As you walk along, you will see lots of monkeys particularly when you are closer to the temple.
 In fact there is a sign board near the entry saying "Beware of Monkeys".
 So what does that mean?

-It means that you should not openly hold food and other small stuffs loose.
-There is a good chance that soon the monkeys will be holding them in their own hands, and eat or throw them right in front of you.
+It means that you should not openly hold and display any type of food.
+There is a good chance that soon the monkeys will be holding them in their own hands, and eat them right in front of you.
 Otherwise there are really no threats.
 They are more used to human beings than we are to them.

 Monkey at Mahakal